The Bankrate promise

-“Find out what you want your money to do for you,” says Amy Irvine, CFP, owner of Rooted Planning Group and a financial adviser on the Wealthramp network.
+“Find out what you want your money to do for you,” says Amy Irvine, CFP, owner of Rooted Planning Group.
 “Have the emotional conversation with yourself about your money and what you hope it accomplishes.”

 2. Set a savings deadline

 Next, set a timeline for accomplishing your goal.
 Some goals, like buying a car next year, might be shorter term.
 Other goals, like reaching your retirement number, might take longer and require more ongoing planning.

-“Setting yourself up for success means a plan and a schedule,” says Ari Baum, CFP, and founder and CEO of Endurance Wealth Partners.
+“Setting yourself up for success means a plan and a schedule,” says Ari Baum, CFP, founder and CEO of Endurance Wealth Partners.
 “Figure out your monthly or weekly contributions to reach your goals.”

 If you know you need $10,000 to buy a car next year, you may need to set aside $833 a month for the next 12 months.
 For retirement, you can use a calculator to estimate how much you need to invest to hit your retirement savings goals.

 3. Create a different account for each goal